Bade language: History

 While historical information about the Bade language is limited in scope, many words in the Bade language take root in the Kanuri language.
 The Kanuri language is primarily spoken in West Africa, including: Nigeria and Chad.
 Bade and Ngizim have borrowed a number of words from the Kanuri language.
-According to traditional accounts, the Bade language itself originates from the Badr of Yemen and the Prophet Muhammad purportedly drove the Bade people out after a failure to pray.
+According to traditional accounts, the Bade language itself originates from the Badr of Yemen and Muhammad purportedly drove the Bade people out after a failure to pray.
 Currently, as one of the many Nigerian endangered languages, bade serves as a local dialect.
 In general, Nigerian languages comprise the wealth of linguistic diversity that exists in the country.
-Over the years, colonization has also played a role in the deteroriation of local languages.
+Over the years, colonization has also played a role in the deteroriation of local languages, which Bade happens to be among, that for now, most of the Bade villages are becoming Hausa speaking villages.

 Geographic distribution

 The speakers of the Bade language are centered in Nigeria.
 It is spoken in the northern part of Yobe State, Nigeria.

 Official status

 The language is not the official language of Nigeria or any other country.